 The Health Information Technology for Economic and Clinical Health (HITECH) section of the "stimulus package" passed in 2009 authorizes greater criminal enforcement authority against anyone who wrongfully obtains or discloses protected health Information.
 In addition, many disclosures to the wrong person must now be reported to the individual who was the subject of the inappropriate disclosure.
 In significant wrongful disclosures that involve more than 500 individuals, a healthcare provider is required to report the breach to local news media and the Department of Health and Human Services (HHS).
 It is extremely important not to participate in activities that are considered "snooping" around in health records because, even though accessing information might not be intended to be malicious, the action can, and already has, led to criminal prosecution.
-The goal of Infirmary Health is to avoid disclosures to anyone who is not authorized to receive the data.
+The goal of Infirmary Health is to avoid disclosures to anyone who is not authorized to receive the data or does not have an official need to know.